nigeljohnson73/WRFCOM/README.md

 https://raw.githubusercontent.com/espressif/arduino-esp32/gh-pages/package_esp32_dev_index.json
 ```

-With that installed the board you want is the `Adafruit Feather ESP32-S3 `.
+With that installed the board you want is the `Adafruit Feather ESP32-S3 No PSRAM`.

 <!--
 You will need to install the file system plugins for